-Our Facebook and Twitter pages are now getting much more active, with nearly 500 Facebook likes and nearly 1,000 Twitter followers.
+Our Twitter page is now getting much more active, with over 1,600 Twitter followers.
 We can act as a useful central hub to get our city’s, Scottish and global food news out to you quickly!

 Edible Edinburgh – what do we plan to achieve over the next year?

 After the success of achieving the Sustainable Food Cities Bronze Award in June 2019, Edible Edinburgh strategic partnership plans to step up its role in capturing, coordinating and enhancing our partners’ actions to achieve the Edible Edinburgh vision of a city ‘where good food is available to all, making for healthy people, thriving communities and a sustainable environment’.

 - Addressing Food Poverty.
 Building on the success of the Joint Council leaders statement on food poverty in February 2015, we will work with our sister organisation in Glasgow – the Glasgow Food Policy Partnership – and national organisations in the poverty, food and community fields to raise awareness of food poverty and its causes and press for change at UK, Scottish and local level.

 - Promoting Land for Community Growing.
 Edinburgh needs more land for community growing.
-The Community Empowerment Act will become law in the summer of 2015 providing a new opportunity to address this important issue.
-Edible Edinburgh will be in the forefront of bringing together partners from across the city in preparation for the city’s Food Growing Strategy, due to be published in April 2020.
+The Community Empowerment Act 2015 provides a new opportunity to address this important issue.
+Edible Edinburgh will be in the forefront of bringing together partners and communities from across the city in preparation for the city’s Food Growing Strategy, due to be published in April 2020.

 - Reducing Food Waste.
 Reducing food waste is a major component of making Edinburgh and sustainable food city, involving action at individual and community, business and national level.
 Edible Edinburgh’s partners will be leading the way in raise awareness across the city and coordinating action through our thriving waste reduction sub group.